AltriusRS/CCT/Lattice/docs/drivers.md

     -- Initialize the driver with the peripheral handle. init = function(device)
-        -- The "device" in this method is the result of calling `peripheral.wrap` on a peripheral.
-        -- You recieve the raw peripheral handle, Lattice receives a generic driver overview.
+        -- The "device" in this method is the result of calling -- `peripheral.wrap` on a peripheral.
+You receive the raw -- peripheral handle, Lattice receives a generic driver overview.

         return {
             _status = "OK",